sumanthks-01/Diabities-Prediction-Using-ML/README.md

 3. Open your browser and go to `http://localhost:5000`
 4. Fill in the form with health parameters and click Submit to get your prediction

-### Vercel Deployment
+### GitHub Pages Deployment
-1. Install Vercel CLI: `npm i -g vercel`
+1. Push your code to a GitHub repository
-2. Login to Vercel: `vercel login`
+2. Go to repository Settings → Pages
-3. Deploy: `vercel --prod`
+3. Select source branch (usually `main`)
-4. Your app will be live at the provided URL
+4. Your app will be live at `https://username.github.io/repository-name`

 **📊 How It Works**
 1. **Data Preprocessing**: Uses OrdinalEncoder to convert categorical features (gender, smoking_history) into numerical values